 When I was at Food – a fact of life many years ago, one of those fun projects was to create some ‘Learn with…’ thematic food stories which the food levy boards.
-It was in one of these stories that featured my own meme (not my idea), one about The Exciting Guests, exchange students from China who also brought with them aspects of Chinese food culture.
+One of these stories actually featured my own meme – it’s called The Exciting Guests which talk about exchange students from China who also brought with them aspects of Chinese food culture.

-Since my parents’ generation , many people in the crown colony of Hong Kong had started to adopt an English name in addition to their Chinese birth names.
+But since my parents’ time , many people in the crown colony of Hong Kong had started to adopt an English name in addition to their Chinese birth names.
 Both my mum and dad were ‘given’ English first names by their English teachers important especially in faith schools where a lot of them used English as a medium of instruction.

 So when our generation came along in the 1980s, even more of us would have both names at birth.
 In Chinese, our surname comes first.
 Like many from large families (my father was one of nine), I took the character of my generation which is 「植」’Chik – to nurture’ that’s why all my cousins have the same middle character too.
 The last letter of my Chinese name is really my given name which is 「芝」’Chi – also means Lingzhi‘, a precious Chinese plant with traditional medicinal properties.

-My friends from school have always only referred to me as ‘Georgine’ as I went to an English school so Chinese name was only used during Chinese lessons.
-But it was only in university, that I used my Chinese name more often and come to realise yes lots of people have additional English names for their friends and social life, but many of them still retained their Chinese name only when it comes to official records (think transcripts etc.)
+My friends from school have always only referred to me as ‘Georgine’ as I went to an English school so my Chinese name was only used during Chinese lessons.
+It was during university when I used my Chinese name more often and come to realise yes lots of people have additional English names for their friends and social life, but many of them still retained their Chinese name only when it comes to official records (think transcripts etc.)

 Now looking back and a little older, I am even more appreciative of my Chinese name – one that reflects my own culture and family roots.
 That’s why I decided to combine my English and Chinese names as @GEORGINECHIKCHI when I started blogging and for my social media accounts.
 Perhaps my elders must have foreseen my future career in the world of food and health!